-Hi, I’m Lawrence, I’m the CEO and Founder of Raw Energy, speaker and author of three books including: Success without Stress and A Better Life and Chief Customer Officer of SumoSalad.
-I live in Sydney, Australia and enjoy an amazing life doing work that aligns with my mission and passion to make chronic conditions like obesity, diabetes, heart disease and cancer a thing of the past.
+Hi, I’m Lawrence, I’m the CEO and Founder of Raw Energy and Finding EQUILIBRIUM, podcaster, speaker and author of four books (including: Success Toolkit, Success without Stress and A Better Life).
+I live in Sydney, Australia and enjoy an amazing life doing work that aligns with my mission and passion to make chronic conditions like mental illness, obesity, diabetes, heart disease and cancer a thing of the past.

 I often wonder why I’m so passionate about promoting wellness.
 I wasn’t always this way.
 As a child, I focused on the things that all kids focus on: sports, playing games and generally having a good time.
 As a young adult, I lived my life in the now: eating fast foods, drinking copious amounts of alcohol, going to bed late and smoking a lot.
 It wasn’t until my late teens that I woke-up to the power of nutrition.